rfjakob/gocryptfs-website/docs/security.md

 The master key is used to perform content and file name encryption.
 It is stored in `gocryptfs.conf`, encrypted with AES-256-GCM using the Key Encryption Key (KEK).
 The KEK is generated from the user password using `scrypt`.

+When mounting a filesystem, the user is prompted for the password and the master key is decrypted:

 ![](img/master-key.svg)